ZumDeWald/intl-dates/README.md

 Both `intlDates` and `useIntlDates` will accept an object of these options ([see usage below](#specify-locale)):

 1. `locale` [_optional_]<br />

    - default: "default" &nbsp; [_defaults to the locale identified by the browser_]<br />
-   - This option allows you to pass a specific locale in the call to the Intl constructor.
-Any valid [locale acceptable to Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locales_argument) will work.<br />
+   - This option allows you to get date information back in a specific language. <br />
+   - Any valid locale acceptable to [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locales_argument) will work.<br />
    - Examples: "en-US", "da-DK", "de", "es"

+2. `date` [_optional_] <br />
+   - default: today's date <br />
+   - This option allows you to get back date information based on a specific date. <br />
+   - Any value accepted by the [JavaScript `Date()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date#Parameters) constructor will work. <br />
+   - Examples: "2020-10-24T14:48:00", "2020-10-24", "10/24/2020", "October 24, 2020"

 ## Examples